Nur tote Fische schwimmen mit dem Strom.

 So what's a Cassilhaus?

 Cassilhaus is a home, a singular piece of architecture, a lifelong arts project, and a love-filled partnership between Ellen Cassilly and Frank Konhaus.
-Ellen is an architect and community activist and Frank is an AV System Designer, documentary film producer, and arts entrepreneur.
+Ellen is an architect and community activist and Frank is an AV System Designer, Director of the Cassilhaus Artist in Residence and Exhibition Programs, and arts entrepreneur.

 Jaco and Joni

-Abandoned and rescued from a trailer park five years ago, they don't appreciate how great a gig they have at Cassilhaus.
+Abandoned and rescued from a trailer park six years ago, they don't appreciate how great a gig they have at Cassilhaus.
 And yes, they are aware of how beautiful they are.

 Pictured: Jaco is in the box, and Joni is on top.